HSouch/galarp/docs/index.rst

 which can lead to the formation of a tail of gas and stars.
 This process is known as ram pressure stripping.

-GalaRP leverages the `Gala python ackage <http://gala.adrian.pw/en/latest/>`_, combined with nonconservative orbit integration, to simulate the larger-scale effects of ram pressure absent hydrodynamical instabilities.
+GalaRP leverages the `Gala python package <http://gala.adrian.pw/en/latest/>`_, combined with nonconservative orbit integration, to simulate the larger-scale effects of ram pressure absent hydrodynamical instabilities.
 Its primary purpose is to be an efficient tool for finding optimal setup conditions for hydrodynamical wind-tunnel simulations of ram pressure stripping.

+Development is active on `Github <https://github.com/HSouch/galarp/>`_, and the Authors encourage updates and suggestions to improve and enhance its functionality.

 .. toctree::
    :maxdepth: 2